bsu-cs315/P2-ncbarber/README.md

 This iteration I had a very enjoyable time taking this more down a path that I wanted.
 I used a lot more custom items for animations.
 I thought that adding this aspect to the project made it feel so much more my own.
 All of these parts of the project made it a lot more enjoyable and I feel like I was able to make progress very quickly.
 Something that I was very happy to be able to find out is that I can make certain parts of a TileMap that can be passed one way through, that aspect was something that I didn't know was possible and was such a great discovery!
 Im looking forward to updating this project and making is a lot better.

+## Juice

+First Item added for juice was particles for the character, as well as particles for the coins.

 ## Self-Evaluation

 - [ ] D-1: The repository link is submitted to Canvas before the project deadline.